ohdar/wpbrsmedia-thecivilindia-theme/README.md

+# Introduction

+This theme is currently used by https://wpcms.thecivilindia.com .
+You can watch Live theme by visiting given website link.

 # Welcome to the wpbrsmedia thecivilindia theme!

 This theme is drived from basic wpbrsmedia theme.
 Thank you for contributing to the project we all love!
 Your participation is vital to the WordPress theme project.